Features For Institutions Pricing Blog Support Log In

 A band program's library has characteristics that set it apart from orchestras, choirs, or personal collections:

-The filing cabinet system that "sort of works" today becomes a real problem when you need to hand off the library to a new director, account for $15,000 worth of music to an administrator, or quickly find all your Grade 2 pieces with no oboe part for a small ensemble.
+A real system pays off the day you hand the library to a new director, present $15,000 worth of music to an administrator with a tidy report, or pull up all your Grade 2 pieces with no oboe part for a small ensemble in seconds.

 Catalog Every Piece With the Right Metadata